ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.2.md

 ### Address Field Type

-With a new Address Field Type, you can now customize address fields and configure them per country.
+With the new Address Field Type, you can now customize address Fields and configure them per country.

 ![Address Field Type](img/4.2_address_field_type.png)